There are many Twitter features that we all know about.

 Now, we probably have all realized that engagement is key to social media marketing success.
 And my Twitter account has thousands of followers that will never engage with my tweets, simply because they are not on Twitter anymore.

 I am forcing these accounts to unfollow me.
-I don’t want to force unfollow thousands of accounts in one day, that means this project is going to take a while – I will keep you posted on how this goes for me.
+I don’t want to force unfollow thousands of accounts in one day, which means this project is going to take a while – I will keep you posted on how this goes for me.

 How can you force accounts to unfollow you?